zyronix/contributor-summit-project/README.md

 [list of some suggestions](../../blob/master/PROJECTS.md).
 Feel free to use what you'd like from here, no credit is needed.

+If you'd like to collaborate with others for your project, please put a prominent note in your project's `README.md` and socialize your idea in the `#contributor-summit` Slack channel.
+And conversely, if you're looking to join a project, browse the [forks](../../network/members) and see if any look exciting.

 # Questions?

 * Can I work on an existing project?